$5,000 Bolton Scholarship Accepting Applications

-Impact on Education administers the following scholarships to BVSD students and works with BVSD high school guidance counselors and external partners to solicit applications.
+Impact on Education manages these scholarships, working with high school counselors and community partners to solicit applications.

-Established in 2021, the Earl and Barbara Bolton Scholarship is awarded from an endowment given to Impact on Education by this generous couple.
+Established in 2021, the Earl and Barbara Bolton Scholarship is awarded from a bequest given to Impact on Education by this generous couple.
 Born in 1920 and 1924 respectively, Barbara and Earl both grew up in Boulder County: Barbara in the City of Boulder and Earl in the City of Longmont.
 The pair met in grade school, but fell in love while attending Boulder High School.

 Earl was a distinguished Army veteran and Barbara was the first draftswoman for Boeing.
 The couple settled in Boulder and worked with the National Bureau of Standards (now known as the National Institute of Standards and Technology), until retiring together in 1980.
 They dedicated much of their lives to aviation, history, education and travel.
 Learn more about Earl and Barbara Bolton.